Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Introduction

 Expanding on this established picture requires probing elemental abundances across cosmic time, particularly in the early Universe, where the physical conditions and enrichment pathways may diverge significantly from those in the local galaxy population.
 However, the observational constraints on elemental abundances in the early Universe are more difficult due to the redshift of spectral features typically used to make abundance measurements (e.g, \oiii$\lambda 5007$ goes to $>2~{\rm \mu m}$ at $z>3$).
 In recent years, thanks to the sensitivity and wavelength coverage of \jwst and its instruments, especially the Near Infrared Spectrograph \citep[NIRSpec,][]{jakobsen2022,boker2023}, elemental abundances have been estimated for galaxies even close to cosmic dawn, i.e. up to $z>10$ \citep[e.g.,][]{bunker2023,cameron2023,castellano2024,napolitano_ghz9agn_2024,Carniani_gsz14_2024,Schouws_gsz14_2024}.
 These \jwst observations have revealed a puzzling population of ``chemically abnormal'' galaxies at high redshift, which show unexpectedly bright nitrogen emission lines indicative of super-solar abundance ratios of N/O at sub-solar O/H, in contrast to the significantly sub-solar N/O ratios seen in metal-poor galaxies in the local Universe.
-A number of these galaxies are found at $z\gtrsim 6$, meaning that their cosmic age is even less than the typical delay time of nitrogen enrichment by intermediate-mass AGB stars ($\sim 1$ Gyr).
+A number of these galaxies are found at $z\gtrsim 6$, meaning that \redtxt{if the measured abundances are interpreted as a result of global chemical evolution,} their cosmic age is even less than the typical delay time of \redtxt{significant} nitrogen enrichment by intermediate-mass AGB stars ($\sim 1$ Gyr) \redtxt{according to standard chemical evolution models.
+Still, while galaxy-integrated N/O upturns often appear on Gyr scales, the onset of AGB hot-bottom-burning N production is much earlier: massive/intermediate-mass AGBs ($\sim$ 3.5\,–\,8 $M_\odot$) eject N-rich winds from $\sim$ 30\,–\,40 Myr after birth and largely cease by $\sim$ 300 Myr.
+Thus, in principle, AGB-wind N pollution is plausible even at $z\gtrsim6$ \realredtxt{\citep{dantona_2023}}. }

 While such ``N/O enhanced'' galaxies (hereafter NOEGs) were identified in the pre-\jwst\ era -- mainly among quasars ($\sim$1\% of QSOs at $1.6 \lesssim z \lesssim 4$; \citealp{Bentz_osmer_nlqso_2004,Bentz_nlqso_2004,Jiang_nlqso_2008}), where they were speculated to reflect super-solar metallicities in broad-line regions \citep{Hamannferland_1999} -- they were very rare in local star-forming (SF) galaxies \citep{james2009}.
 Only now, with \jwst, has strong N/O enhancement been confirmed in statistical samples of metal-poor galaxies at high redshift.